 Lung Screening Referral Form & Criteria

-This page tells healthcare providers how to refer patients at high risk of getting lung cancer to an Ontario Lung Screening Program site hospital to determine if they are eligible for screening.
+This page tells primary care providers how to refer patients at high risk of getting lung cancer to an Ontario Lung Screening Program site hospital to determine if they are eligible for screening.

 Referral Inclusion Criteria